 Attend an event

-When you attend an event we will only request you name and address in order to provide a service.
+When you attend an event and ask a question we will only request your Identity Data and Contact Data in order to provide a service.
 Once the service has been provided, we will destroy this data confidentially.

 Enter a competition on our stand

 To find out more information about this, see the 'Enter a competition' section.

 While we cannot guarantee that unauthorised access will never occur, we can assure you that we take great care in maintaining the security of your personal data to prevent unauthorised access to it, through the use of appropriate technology and internal procedures.

 We take a number of steps to protect your information from unauthorised access, use or alteration and unlawful destruction, including where appropriate:

 - Using Secure Sockets Layer (SSL) encryption when collecting or transferring sensitive information, such as credit card details (SSL encryption is designed to make the data unreadable by anyone but us).

 - Limiting access to the information we collect about you (for instance, only those of our personnel who need your information to carry out our business activities are allowed access).